War Time Memories

 Alphington's Home Guard, formerly known as the LDV, came into existence one Summers evening at the derelict Old Mill.
 They were quickly provided with uniforms and weapons including a Heavy Browning water cooled machine gun with over 1000 rounds of cartridges in belts.
 Eventually, Major Craig of The Lodge, Alphington became Company Commander and The Lodge became Company HQ.
 The Company composed of seven villages: Alphington; Exminster; Kennford; Ide; Whitestone; Dunchideock and Longdown.

-The Home Guard had several pill boxes set up in Alphingtoon.
+The Home Guard had several pill boxes set up in Alphington.
 Coils of barbed wire were erected along the banks of the Alphin Brook where it ran through the playing field.

 The village Air Raid Patrol (ARP)